xpack/web-jekyll/pages/xbb/index.md

 RedHat maintenance support 1 for RHEL 7 ended in Aug.
 2020, with maintenance support 2 to last until June.
 2024.
-However XBB support for RHEL 7 is a tough requirement, and will be dropped in the next major release, probably in 2022.
+However XBB support for RHEL 7 is a tough requirement, and was discontinued starting with 2022.

+Compatibility was moved up to
-For the future release, the plan is to move up to Ubuntu 18 (GLIBC 2.27).
-This will also provide compatibility with RedHat 8 / Debian 10, which both use GLIBC 2.28.
+Ubuntu 18 (GLIBC 2.27).
+This also provides compatibility with RedHat 8 / Debian 10, which both use GLIBC 2.28.

 ## Credits